 It's important to know that if you use a program that tracks your child's movements or captures online content that your state laws may require you to let them know their phones are being monitored.
 To be sure you're complying with your state's laws, we recommend having an honest conversation with your child and let them know you plan to monitor their cell phone.
 We do not condone the use of parental control apps and programs for tracking or spying on adults.
 Period.

 Credits — The team that worked on this guide

-Nicole Johnston is a staff writer for Windows Central covering internet security and privacy programs.
-She has a keen eye for pinpointing good solutions that comes from over 12 years of research and writing experience in both the public and private sector, including six years testing and reviewing consumer products and four evaluating antivirus software, parental controls, and identity theft services.
+Nicole Johnston writes for multiple Future Labs brands, including Android Central, covering primarily internet security and privacy programs.
+She has over 13 years of research and writing experience in both the public and private sectors, including seven years of testing and reviewing consumer products and five evaluating antivirus software, parental controls, and identity theft services.

 The Xperia 1 is still our favorite phone for shooting video

 If video recording is your thing, then look no further than the Sony Xperia 1 — it offers a large screen, three great cameras, and extremely robust manual video controls.

 Bring home the title with the best Fantasy Football apps for this season